 - 1.1 Under Part 2A of the Environmental Protection Act 1990 Carlisle City Council has a duty to inspect and identify contaminated land within the City Council area.
-To date 1,200 sites have been identified as potentially contaminated due to their previous use.
-When land has been identified as contaminated it is legally called "determined," no sites are presently determined by the City Council.
-Once determined, Carlisle City Council has a duty to serve a Remediation Notice on the person responsible for the contamination or, where they can not be found, on the land owner.
+When land has been identified as contaminated it is legally called "determined."
+Once determined, Carlisle City Council has a duty to serve a Remediation Notice on the person responsible for the contamination or, where they cannot be found, on the land owner.
 The law describes these persons as appropriate person(s).
 The Notice will describe what they are to do by way of remediation.
 Statutory Guidance requires Carlisle City Council to adopt a formal Cost Recovery and Hardship Policy.
 The Policy will provide a framework for Carlisle City Council to apply when recovering costs for the remediation of land that the Council have carried out on behalf of the land owner or other responsible person.
 Carlisle City Council should seek to promote fairness, transparency and consistency when determining financial responsibility for remediation of contaminated land and prevent any hardship on any decision Carlisle City Council makes in future. - 1.2 Part 2A of the Environmental Protection Act 1990 came into force on 1 April 2000.
 It established a structure for the identification, investigation and remediation of contaminated land.
 The legislation requires Carlisle City Council to prepare, adopt and publish a Strategy on how it will identify, investigate and remediate contaminated land in the District.
 Carlisle City Council published its first Contaminated Land Inspection Strategy in July 2001, with a revision in 2009.
 Following new guidance the Strategy has been updated in 2015 and is provided in the Appendix to this report. - 1.3 The objectives of the contaminated land regime are: - To identify and remove unacceptable risks to human health and the environment - To seek to ensure that contaminated land is made suitable for its current use - To ensure that the burdens faced by individuals, companies and society as a whole are proportionate, manageable and compatible with the principles of sustainable development